 - Start the rice cooking, according to the directions on the package.

 - In a large stir fry pan, heat the coconut oil over medium heat.

 - Add the onion and garlic cloves and saute for 2-3 minutes.

 - Add the asparagus and continue to sauteing for another couple of minutes.

 - Add the tomatoes, chickpeas, ginger, garam masala, and salt.
 Mix together and saute for several minutes.

-- Pour in the coconut milk and lime.
+- Pour in the coconut milk.
 Reduce the heat and let simmer until the rice is done cooking (about 10-15 minutes).
 It's important to let it simmer so the flavors really mull together.